Date Published

 If you’re considering migrating to Canada and obtaining a Canada visa, you’ve probably heard of the term “PPR Canada.”
 So, here you will know what PPR Canada is and how it affects Canadian immigration.
 Understanding PPR Canada is critical for realizing your Canadian aspirations, whether you’re a skilled worker, a student, or a family reunion seeker.

-What is PPR Canada?
+What Is PPR Canada?

 A PPR, also known as a Passport Request, is an official notification from Immigration, Refugees, and Citizenship Canada (IRCC).
 Receiving PPR signifies that you have finished all immigration formalities to Canada and that your passport is ready to receive a visa to visit the country.

-PPR’s Importance in Canada Immigration
+PPR’s Importance In Canada Immigration

 PPR benefits Canadian immigration in a variety of ways.
 Here are some of the most important aspects of PPR Canada.